developmentAC/gradeAlert/README.md

 `./gradeAlert.py -P`

  For this step, the File `pairings.txt` must be in the same directory as the `gradeAlert.py`.
- The pairing files lists the files (*left*) separated by a comma, and the repositories (*right*) into which the file is to be copied before pushing.
+ The pairing file lists the files (*left*) separated by a comma, and the repositories (*right*) into which the file is to be copied before pushing.
 Shown below are the contents of `pairings.txt` for the accompanying gradebook spreadsheet example.